zruncho3d/DuelingZero/INSTRUCTIONS.md

 * wider side fans
 * baseplate dxf

+**NOTE**: All STLs are oriented with the least-visible seam in the back, and with the correct bed-plate orientation.
+For most parts - ABs and XYs - you can hide the seam where an extrusion will block its view.

 The good news - the gantry parts are all scalable!
 You can start on the gantry if you want.

 ## Assembly Instructions